HolmesSoftware/hide-chess.com-elo-firefox/README.md

 # Hide all loctions that show Elo on Chess.com

+An extension to hide Elo ratings on chess.com on all pages.
+It also hides your lichess elo on analyze page (incase you import a game).

+This extension is open source, feel free to contribute.

 ## Install instructions (because im too lazy to add to the store)

 - Download Latest Release